adobe/node-smb-server/README.md

 ### Share configuration

-Share configuraitons can be edited in the `config.json` file, e.g.:
+Share configurations can be edited in the `config.json` file, e.g.:
 ```
 ...
  "shares": {